Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: Type I and Type II models

 \section{Type I and Type II models}

-In this section, we aim to compare the different 2HDM types, more specifically the types I and II and the EFT arising from the 3-3-1 model.
-The same conclusions can be easily extended to the lepton-specific and flipped ones, since the Yukawa coupling to leptons do not play a significant role in this analysis.
+In this section, our aim is to compare the different 2HDM types, more specifically Types I and II and the EFT arising from the 3-3-1 model.
+The same conclusions can be easily extended to the lepton-specific and flipped ones, since the Yukawa coupling to leptons does not play a significant role in this analysis.
 Therefore, we can immediately map the Lepton-Specific to Type I and the Flipped to Type II.